Parametric modeling in IRONCAD

 You can also choose to continue using the differently colored round Sizebox handles "as usual" by being able to drag them freely and instead use parameters to read the current value of the handle.
 This is called a Reference Parameter and is created in a similar way.

-You need to know if you want to continue working with the Sizebox handles or if the parameter table should be the one that controls the shape of an object.
+It is therefore important to know whether you want to continue to be able to work with the Sizebox handles ( Reference option) or whether the parameter table should be the one that controls the shape of an object ( Driving option).

 Remember not to use spaces, numbers or other special characters in the parameter name.